 - It gives the verification of sample collection methods

 - It exhibits your ability to carry out the proposed research idea in the minds of reviewers

 - It proves the accuracy, authenticity, and utility of your research in front of the panel reviewers

-This section is scrutinized by the panel of peer reviewers, and the potential flaws are noted.
+This section is scrutinized by a panel of peer reviewers, and the potential flaws are noted.
 These errors are highlighted in the form of ‘criticism notes’ that are written in response to your proposal.
 Many writers commit mistakes that are very commonly found among the declined applications.
 You can easily avoid these errors if you are guided enough.
-So, the following sub-headings will point out the most popular mistakes regarding this section:
+So, the following sub-headings will point out the most popular mistakes in this section: